lukaszse/FileSort/README.md

 ## Build app
 1. Build app with gradle: \
 `gradle clean build`
-2. Build app is located in following location: \
+2. Built app is located in the following location: \
-`optional invocation with path not supported yet.
-Application will work in current path folders`
+`build/libs/FilesSort-0.1.jar`
 3. run app `java -jar` - *optional invocation with path as a parameter not supported yet.
 Application will work in current path folders.*

 ## How it works?